fmi-basel/glib-nature2018-materials/README.md

 conda create -n glib-nature2018 python=3.6
 ```

-and make sure to activate it before running any of the steps below:
+and make sure to activate it before running any of the steps below as follows:

 ```
 conda activate glib-nature2018
 ```
+You will notice that ```(glib-nature2018)``` now appears at the beginning of the prompt, indicating that the environment is active.

 ## Installation